 Some have remarked that OKex feels unfriendly towards non-Asian users, especially during the necessary verification process.
 Moreover, it should be noted that Futures trading is recommended for experienced traders and should be well understood by beginners before starting to use OKex.
 It is also worth mentioning that in the past OKex has admitted to problems with wash trading (artificially inflated trading volumes).

 Founded in 2019 and led by over 8 former Morgan Stanley Executives, Phemex is the latest cryptocurrency derivatives trading platform.
-Phemex sports a “User-Oriented” approach to developing its features and offer incredibly high performance by the standards of the crypto industry.
-Phemex allows its users to trade contracts backed not by crypto assets, and promises, in 2020, to accommodate derivatives of traditional financial products, such as S&P 500 stock indexes, interest rates, FOREX, commodities, metals, energy, etc. Comparably to BitMEX, deposits and withdrawals can be made only using BTC, which can be leveraged (up to 100x) for all the previously mentioned products.
+Phemex sports a “User-Oriented” approach to developing its features and offers incredibly high performance by the standards of the crypto industry.
+Phemex also allows its users to trade contracts not backed by crypto assets, and promises, in 2020, to accommodate derivatives of traditional financial products, such as S&P 500 stock indexes, interest rates, FOREX, commodities, metals, energy, etc. Comparably to BitMEX, deposits and withdrawals can be made only using BTC, which can be leveraged (up to 100x) for all the previously mentioned products.

 Phemex establishes a 0.015% maker fee and a taker fee of 0.065% plus 0.05% fee for the platform, which is on par with the rest of the industry.

-Currently, Phemex does not allow FIAT currencies, creating an entry barrier for beginners.
+Currently, Phemex does not allow Fiat currencies, creating an entry barrier for beginners.
 Also, similarly to BitMEX, Phemex accepts only a limited number of cryptocurrencies, and it should be noted that Deposits/Withdrawals can be made only using BTC.

 Deribit is a Bitcoin trading platform based in the Netherlands that enables futures and options trading.
 Similarly to BitMEX it supports Bitcoin derivatives, hence the name Derivatives + Bitcoin, and allows traders to take advantage of up to 100x leverage when trading Bitcoin futures.

-Deribit offers future contracts priced at $10 with the default leverage of 10x but up to 100x for BTC Futures.
+Deribit offers Future contracts priced at $10 with the default leverage of 10x but up to 100x for BTC Futures.
 In terms of Bitcoin options, Deribit’s offer is relatively small, in terms of deposit and withdrawal options you can only transfer BTC to and from your account.